-How To Prepare For Mercury Retrograde
+How To Prep For The Next Mercury Retrograde So Your Life Doesn't Fall Apart

 I hate to be the bearer of bad news, but we are fast approaching another three-week Mercury retrograde, beginning December 19.

 I told my boyfriend last night, and he almost lost his shit, which is hilarious since before we dated, he had no idea what it was.
 In fact, to the best of his knowledge, Mercury retrograde was just a really shitty couple of weeks.

 Mercury retrograde has been a known influence in astrology for decades, but considering our increasing dependence on technology, the concept has become almost common knowledge.

 It's the period of time when the orbit of Mercury slows down to the point of appearing to move backward.

 Since Mercury rules communication, travel and technology, it can cause delays and breakdowns in those areas of our lives.